hackclub/jams/jams/singles/3d-club-village/en-US.md

 > Let’s add a green glow effect coming from the trees!

 <Comment githubUser="linkai101">
 Materials can consist of multiple layers!
-See how the **Depth** layer adds a green glow to the house illuminating from the tree.
+See how the **Depth** layer adds a green glow to the house illuminating the tree.
 </Comment>

 Select (left-click) the body of the house.
 In Material: